skylar112/hot-and-humid/README.md

-Please use this youtube link to see the employee tracker in action https://www.youtube.com/watch?v=jaDa-UK9fKg&feature=youtu.be
+Please use this youtube link to see the employee tracker in action<br>
+https://www.youtube.com/watch?v=jaDa-UK9fKg&feature=youtu.be

 # Phase 1